-RACIDA in partnership with USAID's BHA is implementing an integrated humanitarian response that leverages interventions in the sectors of WASH, Nutrition, and Agriculture to respond to the high humanitarian needs strumming the triple crisis of drought, COVID-19, and desert locusts in Mandera County.
-The project, entitled Integrated emergency response to the triple crisis of drought, COVID-19, and desert locusts in Mandera County, Kenya (IETC), is built upon both an independent assessment conducted by RACIDA in Mandera County in February 2021 as well as RACIDA's close collaboration with stakeholders in government (including the Mandera County Steering Group the Mandera County Department of Nutrition), local community leaders, and the like.
+RACIDA in partnership with USAID's BHA is implementing an integrated humanitarian response that leverages interventions in the sectors of WASH, Nutrition, Agriculture and Food Assistance to respond to persisting humanitarian needs arising from the 2021-23 drought and floods in late 2023 in Mandera County.
+The project, entitled "Integrated Recovery Response to Drought and Flood in Mandera County, Kenya (IRR)" is built upon both an independent assessment conducted by RACIDA in Mandera County in 2023 as well as RACIDA's close collaboration with stakeholders in government (including the Mandera County Steering Group, the Mandera County Department of Nutrition, local community leaders, and the like.

-IETC is designed to support communities experiencing high rates of food insecurity and malnutrition, poor access to water quality for household and livestock, as well as poor livestock health outcomes.
+IRR is designed to support communities experiencing high rates of food insecurity and malnutrition, poor access to water quality for household and livestock, as well as poor livestock health outcomes.